Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 Duration: 5

-- Create Conda environment by downloading the miniconda installer from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
+Create Conda environment by downloading the miniconda installer from [https://conda.io/miniconda.html](https://conda.io/miniconda.html).
 (OR, you may use any other Python environment with Python 3.8)

-IMPORTANT: If you are using a machine wth Apple M1 chip, follow [these instructons](https://docs.snowflake.com/en/developer-guide/snowpark/python/setup) to create the virtual environment and install Snowpark Python instead of what's described below.

 ```shell
 conda create --name snowpark -c https://repo.anaconda.com/pkgs/snowflake python=3.8